-Can Toronto stop the fentanyl crisis from spreading east?
-Here are five things to read first
+Five things to know about fentanyl as Toronto moves to avert crisis

 Can Ontario prevent a crisis of its own?

 Bootleg fentanyl’s impact in Ontario is less pronounced than in B.C. or Alberta, but that might be changing.
 Toronto police seized more than three kilograms of fentanyl last year, up 750 per cent from the approximately 350 grams confiscated the year before.
 Toronto is ill-prepared for drug problems on the same scale as Vancouver’s, with less widespread access to the overdose antidote naloxone and no real-time tracking of overdoses or overdose-related deaths.
-Monday’s meeting of the Toronto Early Warning and Alert Partnership is intended to prevent a crisis before it starts, and Toronto Mayor John Tory is pressing for more attention to the issue, The Globe’s Kelly Grant explains:
+Monday’s meeting of the Toronto Early Warning and Alert Partnership is intended to prevent a crisis before it starts, The Globe’s Kelly Grant explains.

-Mr. Tory, who has also asked the country’s big-city mayors to address the issue at a meeting this month, said it was time for politicians to approach the overdose epidemic as they would a frightening new disease or spike in crime.
-“I think it’s time we started to treat this as the national crisis that it is,” he said.
+Monday also saw a breakthrough in the city’s plan to open supervised injection sites like Vancouver’s Insite facility.
+Toronto city councillors voted in favour of the sites six months ago, but were waiting for the province to commit to a requested $400,000 in funding to renovate three existing health clinics and $1.8-million annually to operate them.
+In a letter to his federal counterpart, Ontario Health Minister Eric Hoskins said Monday that the province has agreed to pay in part for the injection sites, which would still need to be formally approved by Health Canada:

+I believe these initiatives around supervised injection services are an opportunity to bring together all jurisdictions to tackle addictions and narcotics misuse.

-With reports from Karen Howlett, Grant Robertson and Kelly Grant
+With reports from Karen Howlett, Grant Robertson, Kelly Grant and The Canadian Press

 OPIOID ADDICTION: MORE FROM THE GLOBE AND MAIL